-What did you notice?!
-Why does this happen?!
-The dirt on coins results from oxidation, or the impact of oxygen, found in the air we breathe.
-The oxygen reacting with the metal and copper of the penny, creating the copper oxide.
+What did you notice?
+Why does this happen?
+The dirt on the coins results from oxidation or the impact of oxygen found in the air we breathe.
+The oxygen reacts with the penny’s metal and copper, creating the copper oxide.

 Copper oxide is the dark dirt-like stain you’ll notice on the coins before cleaning them, which actually serves as a protector from even further damage.